 Among the country’s top MFA writing programs, Naropa’s MFA in Creative Writing and Poetics provides the only open-genre degree in the country.
 Rooted in the lineage of experimental poetics, writers at the Jack Kerouac School work across artistic disciplines and genres to hone their voices on and off the page.
-From contemplative to documentary poetics, MFA writers at Naropa work at the cutting-edge of contemporary, experimental forms alongside the traditions of letterpress printing and small press publishing.
+From contemplative to documentary poetics, MFA writers at Naropa work at the cutting-edge of contemporary, experimental forms alongside the traditions of letterpress printing, book arts, and small press publishing.

 with your counselor